jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 thanos-sidecar                14d
 ```

-In the sections bellow, it is explained how to hack/change these intervals.
-With the Monitoring Operator disabled, you can modify this ServiceMonitors, or to go directly to the 'prometheus.yaml.gz' secret file.
-The result is the same.
-If you change the ServiceMonitors, these are reflected on the configuration secret file.
-Or, you can just get this file, and manually modify one by one.
-The second is a little bit more complex, for this test.
-You have to be sure which metrics to double.
-So, it is better to make changes on the Service Monitor and let the stack reflect this on the configuration file.
+In the sections bellow, it is explained how to hack/change each job's interval.
+But also, how to change the ServiceMonitors.

-In a default environment, with the Monitoring Operator enabled, we have this:
+In a default environment, with the Monitoring Operator enabled, we have these values for the intervals managed by a ServiceMonitor:

 ```bash
 $> oc -n openshift-monitoring get servicemonitor -o jsonpath={.items[*].spec.endpoints[*].interval} 30s 1m 1m 30s 30s 30s 30s 15s 2m 2m 30s 30s 30s 30s 30s
 ```

-We will make the following changes:
+We will make the following changes to try to replicate what it was officially implemented for SNOs:

 - Interval from 15s to 30s: